-The prediction of stock price behaviour has been a significant challenge to stakeholders in the literature.
-Many attempts have been made to predict stock price behaviour in the past.
-Analysts have used fundamental, and technical approaches and more tools are being evolved in the literature to deal with this aspect of the stock market.
+© 2018.
+The authors.
+This work is licensed under the Creative Commons Attribution 4.0 International License this aspect of the stock market.
 All the attempts are to see if an investor can beat the market and reap a windfall.
-The success of such analytical tools could lead to an upward trend in the stock market and further lead to the market vibrancy and economic growth and development.
-Some of these analytical tools have had some successes regarding long-term prediction of stock price behaviour.
+The success of such analytical tools could lead to an upward trend in the stock market and further lead to market vibrancy and economic growth and development.
+Some of these analytical tools have had some successes in terms of long-term prediction of stock price behaviour.
 For example, the Markov Chain approach has attracted latter day analysts and has been adjudged a possible tool of the future in both developed and developing economies.
-The use of Markov Chains has received a new impetus, due to an increasing attempt by researchers to develop new tools for predicting stock price behaviour, and is at the front burners of stock price analysis in the literature.
+The use of Markov Chains has received a new impetus, due to an increasing attempt by researchers to develop new tools for predicting stock price behavior, and is at the front burners of stock price analysis in the literature.